lab1092/blender-manual_ja/manual/textures/types/image.rst

    Extend
       Outside the image the colors of the edges are extended Clip
       Clip to image size and set exterior pixels as transparent.
       Outside the image, an alpha value of 0.0 is returned.
       This allows you to 'paste' a small logo on a large object.
    Clip Cube
       Clips to cubic-shaped area around the images and sets exterior pixels as transparent.
       The same as Clip, but now the 'Z' coordinate is calculated as well.
       An alpha value of 0.0 is returned outside a cube-shaped area around the image.
    Repeat
       The image is repeated horizontally and vertically

       Repeat
          X/Y repetition multiplier
       Mirror
          Mirror on X/Y axes.
 This buttons allow you to map the texture as a mirror, or automatic flip of the image, in the corresponding X and/or Y direction.
    Checker
       Checkerboards quickly made.
-You can use the option :guilabel:`size` on the :guilabel:`Mapping` panel as well to create the desired number of checkers.
+      You can use the option *size* on the *Mapping* panel as well to create the desired number of checkers.

       Even / Odd
          Set even/odd tiles
       Distance
          Governs the distance between the checkers in parts of the texture size

 Crop Minimum / Crop Maximum
    The offset and the size of the texture in relation to the texture space.
    Pixels outside this space are ignored.
    Use these to crop, or choose a portion of a larger image to use as the texture.